silviucpp/ezstd/README.md

 [Zstd][1] binding for Erlang

-This binding is based on zstd v1.5.1.
-In case you want to modify the zstd version you can change `ZSTD_REV` from `build_deps.sh`
+This binding is based on zstd v1.5.2.
+In case you want to modify the zstd version you can change `ZSTD_TAG` from `build_deps.sh`

 Usage
 -----